Asian female with fan of $100 bills and numbers 1-5 next to her indicating steps

-5 FAFSA Tips to Get the Most Financial Aid
+5 Important FAFSA Tips to Get the Most Financial Aid

-Filling out the FAFSA is a great way to get financial aid for college.
-Here are five ways to maximize the aid you can get when you fill out the application.
+Filling out the FAFSA is a great, free way to qualify for financial aid for college.
+Here are five critical steps you can't ignore when applying for aid.

 Related: Top 10 Things to Remember Before Filing the FAFSA